upsun/bigfoot-multiapp-example/README.md

 </a>
 </p>

-<h1 align="center">Deploy a multi-app project with Bigfoot website, API Platform admin (ReactJS), Gatsby website and Mercure.rocks server on Upsun</h1>
+<h1 align="center">[DEMO] Deploy a multi-app project with Bigfoot website, API Platform admin (ReactJS), Gatsby website and Mercure.rocks server on Upsun</h1>

 <p align="center">
 <strong>Contribute, request a feature, or check out our resources</strong>